-Due in Blackboard by Midnight, Wednesday, December 18, 2024
+Due in Blackboard by Midnight, Wednesday, December 17, 2025

 Initial post in discussions: 12.
-Advanced Techniques, Present your final project in Blackboard
+Advanced Techniques, Present your final project in Blackboard (it does not have events and alternate ending)

 First attempt at quiz: 12.
 Arrays, Advanced Techniques, and Events